kingdomGuo/vue3-jsx-jss/README.md

   <a href="https://www.npmjs.com/package/vue"><img src="https://david-dm.org/pure-vue/vue-jss.svg" alt="Dependencies"></a>
 </p>

-vue-jss is fully tested css in js library for vue based on [jss](https://cssinjs.org/).
+vue3-jsx-jss is fully tested css in js library for vue based on [jss](https://cssinjs.org/).

 Thanks to the jss team, we can easily implement css in js in vue.
 Css in js is more powerful in: